PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 ## What is it?:

-PseudoTV Live transforms your Kodi Library and Sources (Plugins, UPnP, etc...) into a broadcast or cable TV emulator, complete with configurable channels.
-UI Provided by Kodis PVR frontend via IPTV Simple.
+PseudoTV Live transforms your Kodi Library and Sources (Plugins, UPnP, etc...) into linear TV simliar to broadcast television, complete with configurable channels & Advanced channel rules.
+Interface is Provided by Kodi via IPTV Simple PVR Backend.

+## What it isn't!

+PseudoTV Live is not an IPTV service, it does not provide media or support IPTV Streams.
+Users are required to supply media scraped to Kodi's library.

 [Changelog](https://github.com/PseudoTV/PseudoTV_Live/raw/master/plugin.video.pseudotv.live/changelog.txt)